Harry Ware

-Harry Ware (22 October 1911 – 28 October 1970) was an English footballer and manager.
-He played for Newcastle United, Norwich City, Sheffield Wednesday and Stoke City and managed Crewe Alexandra and Northwich Victoria.
+Harry Ware (22 October 1911 – 28 October 1970) was an English football player and manager.
+A forward, he played for Newcastle United, Norwich City, Sheffield Wednesday and Stoke City and managed Crewe Alexandra and Northwich Victoria.

 Playing career

 Ware was born in Birmingham before his family moved to Stoke-on-Trent.
 Ware played for Hanley St.Luke's and Stoke St. Peter's before joining Stoke City in 1930 and made his debut at the Victoria Ground against Burnley on 4 October 1930.
 He scored twice in eight matches in 1931–32 and then scored seven goals in 31 matches in 1932–33, helping Stoke to win the Second Division.
 Ware struggled to establish himself in the First Division and was sold to Newcastle United in the summer of 1935.
 He spent two seasons on Tyneside, scoring nine goals in 49 matches, and then spent three months at Sheffield Wednesday, scoring once.
 In November 1937 he joined Norwich City until World War II interrupted his career.

 In March 1940 he joined Port Vale as a guest, before moving on to Northampton Town, Nottingham Forest, Stoke City, Crystal Palace and Watford, returning to Vale for two more guest appearances in December 1944, before joining Northwich Victoria.